Optometry Continuing Education 2026: CE Credits, Courses, Conferences, and Free Resources

 - In the Trigger Settings, deselect all checkboxes other than Desktop and above.
 This disables the interaction on tablet and below to prevent bugs when scrolling.

 Actively engaging in continuing professional education (CPE) helps you maintain a high standard of professional excellence.
-With new advancements in vision care and ocular health, a proactive approach to learning ensures you stay updated with the latest research and technologies, ultimately improving the quality of care you provide to patients.
+With new advancements in vision care and ocular health every year, a proactive approach to learning ensures you stay updated with the latest research and technologies, ultimately improving the quality of care you provide to patients.

 Why Optometrists Need Continuing Education